1. IEEE Signal Processing Magazine

 8. Communities for students, young professionals, and women

 10 years of news and resources for members of the IEEE Signal Processing Society

-Finally we are happy to announce that the Ninth IEEE Sensor Array and Multichannel Signal Processing Workshop (IEEE SAM 2016) will be held from 10th-13th of July 2016 in Rio de Janeiro, Brazil (shortly before the Summer Olympics).
+Welcome to Rio de Janeiro! - The Ninth IEEE Sensor Array and Multichannel Signal Processing Workshop will be held on 10th-13th July 2016 at the Pontifical Catholic University of Rio de Janeiro, located in Gávea, in a superb area surrounded by beaches, mountains and the world's largest urban forest.
 The General Chairs are Rodrigo C. de Lamare and Martin Haardt.
 Aleksandar Dogandzic and Vítor Nascimento serve as Technical Chairs.
-The technical program includes plenary talks by Stephen P. Boyd, Arye Nehorai, Robert Calderbank and A. Lee Swindlehurst.
+The workshop will feature an impressive collection of plenary talks with contributions from Stephen Boyd, Arye Nehorai, Lee Swindlehurst, Hélio Librantz, and Bhaskar Rao.